QuentinCody/civic-mcp-server/README.md

 Claude will use the server (and its `civic_graphql_query` tool) to fetch the relevant data from the CIViC database and present it to you.
 The server is designed to query version 2 of the CIViC API, ensuring you get up-to-date information.

 If you encounter issues or Claude doesn't seem to be using the CIViC data, double-check the configuration steps above.

+## Response handling

+The server minimizes context usage by storing large results in a temporary SQLite database.
+When GraphQL responses contain errors or are very small/mostly empty, the raw response is returned instead of creating a database.
+This makes troubleshooting easier and avoids unnecessary tool calls.